SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

         INTO UTCLONG DATA(utcl_inl2).

 "Ensure that valid values are passed
-"The following example explores invalid values that are passed.
-"the valid time stamp, the exceptions raised and the error messages "are added to an internal table.
+"The following example explores ABAP statements with invalid values "that are passed.
+The valid time stamp, the exceptions raised and "the error messages are added to an internal table.
 DATA error_checks TYPE string_table.
 DATA date_test TYPE d.
 DATA time_test TYPE t.